John Edgcumbe

 The cover of the 2000 edition of the letters of Joshua Reynolds co-edited by Edgcumbe.

-John Oliver Pearce Edgcumbe, FRCP, (1920 – 18 October 2001) was a British medical practitioner who became Devon's first consultant haematologist.
+John Oliver Pearce Edgcumbe (1920 – 18 October 2001) was a British medical practitioner who became Devon's first consultant haematologist.
 He was a collateral descendant of the painter Joshua Reynolds and co-edited, with John Ingamells, a new edition of the letters of Sir Joshua, the first for over 70 years.